canro91/canro91.github.io/_posts/2020-05-29-HowToVersionControl.md

 $ git clone <url>
 ```

 Did you notice it?
 The command name is `clone`.
-Since you are getting a copy of everything a server has about a project.
+Since we are getting a copy of everything a server has about a project.

 ### How to Add new files

-Let’s start working!
-Create new files or change existing ones in your project.
-Next, you want Git to keep track of these files.
-You need three commands: `status`, `add` and `commit`.
+Let's start working!
+Let's create new files or change existing ones in our project.
+Next, we want Git to keep track of these files.
+We need three commands: `status`, `add` and `commit`.

-First, `status` shows the pending changes in your files. `add` includes some files into the staging area.
-And, `commit` creates an event in the history of your project.
+First, `status` shows the pending changes in our files. `add` includes some files in the staging area.
+And, `commit` creates an event in the history of our project.

 ```bash
 # git status will show pending changes in files